tethysplatform/tethys/docs/tethys_sdk/tethys_quotas.rst

 Enforcing Quotas
 ================

-Using the :ref:`app_workspace` or :ref:`user_workspace` decorators will automatically enforce the built in workspace quotas.
+Using the :ref:`tethys_paths_api` to access workspaces and media directories will automatically enforce the built in workspace quotas.
 To enforce a custom quota, the ``@enforce_quota`` decorator must be used.
 Within the decorator initialization, pass in the respective ``codename`` of the quota you wish to enforce.

 ::